elynch78/Metro-Express/README.md

 ## Blink_Led_CircuitPython

 ### Description & Code
 I had to make code in Mu that would make the Metro Express change colors.
-[This website](https://www.w3schools.com/colors/colors_picker.asp) was very fun to use because it had all the codes for lots of different colors.
+[This website](https://www.w3schools.com/colors/colors_picker.asp) was a great source because it had all the codes for lots of different colors.

 Here's how you make code look like code: